burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 * *One's complement (or ones-complement-notation)*.
 The range is: $$[-2^{n-1}+1, 2^{n-1}-1].$$

   Negative numbers are the complement of all bits of the corresponding positive number.
-In this representation, positive and negative zero are possible.
+In this representation, positive and negative zeros are possible.
 The implication is that representation has one number less than *Two's complement*.

 * *Signed integer representation (or sign-magnitude-notation)*.
 The  range is: $$[-2^{n-1}+1, +2^{n-1}-1].$$